jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Closures by value.
 =====================================================================================

-Closure by value means : Updating a variable from the closure will have no impact on the original context.
-Note : If the variable contains a mutable value then updating the mutable value from the closure will have an impact on the original context (if still active).

-A closure is an object whose exposed variables are created from a directory of variables.
+A closure is an object, created from a block with one of these tags
-This directory of variables can be passed explicitely, or taken from a RexxBlock.
-The behavior of the closure is a user-defined method which expose the needed variables.
-This method is added to the closure, with the name "do".
-Ex :
-    v = 1 ; closure = .Closure~new(.context~variables){::m expose v ; say v} ; closure~do -- display 1
-    v = 1 ; closure = .Closure~new{::m expose v ; say v} ; closure~do -- display 1
-Both lines are equivalent, but in the second example, the directory of variables is taken from the RexxBlock, created when evaluating the source literal.

-Tags :
     ::cl[osure]
     ::cl[osure].c[oactive]

-The example above can be rewritten :
+A closure remembers the values of the variables defined in the outer environment of the block.
+The behaviour of the closure is a method generated from the block, which is attached to the closure under the name "do".
+The values of the captured variables are accessible from this method "do" using expose.
+Updating a variable from the closure will have no impact on the original context (hence the name "closure by value").
+A closure can be passed as argument, or returned as result.

+Examples :
-    v = 1 ; {::closure expose v ; say v}~doer~do -- display 1
+    v = 1                                -- captured, belongs to the outer environment of the following blocks {::closure expose v ; say v}~doer~do -- display 1

-Closure :
+    {::closure expose v ; say v}~do      -- display 1 (implicit call to ~doer)
+    {::closure expose v ; say v}~()      -- display 1 (alternative notation, more functional)

     range = { use arg min, max ; return { ::closure expose min max ; use arg num ; return min <= num & num <= max }}
     from5to8 = range~(5, 8)
     from20to30 = range~(20, 30)